BreakingPoint/CLIFFMPEG/README.md

 Drag'n'drop file(s) onto the script file to:
 - Join videos into a single video.
 - (Batch) process video(s) into new video(s)
-- Generate JPEG gallery from a video
+- Generate JPEG/PNG gallery from a video
 - Generate GIF animation from video
 - Generate video from image and audio file
 - Extract audio file(s) from video file(s).